siberianfox/tinygwiki/Homing-and-Limits-Setup-and-Troubleshooting.md

 * Is the _lb latch backoff long enough to actually clear the switch?
 If not you will not have an accurate zero.
 * Have you allowed a sufficient $_zb zero backoff?
 If ZB is too small you run the risk of misfiring a limit switch when you return to zero.

-## Axis starts and stops and moves in the opposite direction before searching
-You probably have NC switches that are incorrectly configured as NO switches ($st=0 instead of $st=1).
-The fact that this works at all with the incorrect switch type is because the switches only fire on a change in state.
-Otherwise the machine would immediately halt.

-# Limit Switch Problems
 ## Limit switches fire in the middle of a cutting job
 This is a common problem in many CNC setups (not just TinyG).
-Here are a few handt references:
+Here's a handy reference:
 * http://www.cnczone.com/forums/phase_converters_vfd/133188-limit_switches_tripping_when_using_vfd_spindle.html

 What's usually happening is that electrical noise from the spindle or some other source is being picked up by the switch lines and is firing the limit switches spuriously.
 Here are some tips on diagnosing and fixing this problem.